-Cribbage leaves.
 McKay gets up and walks to the kitchen.
-He opens the refrigerator.
+Pokey follows eagerly.
+McKay opens the refrigerator.
 There is a can of dog food whose label reads, "HAPPY TAILS DOG FOOD."
 Next to it is a bottle of beer.

 McKay picks the bottle up.
 The label on the bottle reads, "COTTONWOOD BREWERY PALE ALE, RIVERSIDE, CALIFORNIA."